• Skip to primary navigation

 Learn at the Ukrainian Heritage Village in Dauphin

-Selo Ukraina, or “Ukrainian Village”, is where you’ll find Canada’s National Ukrainian Festival in Dauphin.
+Selo Ukraina, or “Ukrainian Village,” is where you’ll find Canada’s National Ukrainian Festival in Dauphin.
 It’s also the site of the Ukrainian Heritage Village, home to a restored Ukrainian pioneer homestead with a school, church, two authentic homes, village hall, and more, making it a great chance to learn about the Ukrainian way of life on the prairies in the early 20th century.

 Visit the Fort La Reine Museum in Portage la Prairie

-With 25 historic buildings to explore, Fort la Reine Museum in PLAP shows you what life was like in the prairies from 1738 until 1950.
+With 25 historic buildings to explore, the Fort la Reine Museum in PLAP shows you what life was like in the prairies from 1738 until 1950.
 From the regional Indigenous cultures to the fur trappers to the domestic lives of early pioneers, there’s a lot to learn about at this top-rated museum.

 See the Unique Glass Bottle Houses of Treherne